Last Updated on March 19, 2021 by Dani

 All I wanted was to get back to the guest house.
 I felt sick to my stomach and was shaking uncontrollably.
 This could have ended so much worse, I was thinking, and I didn’t want to ruin our ‘good fortune’.
 Later in the posada, one of the co-op owners tells Jess how lucky we were.
 “North of the border in Brazil,” she warned, “people get stabbed or shot for backpacks everyday.”
 Hearing that made us happy to be in Uruguay, of course, but for the next few days we didn’t leave after dark.
 Ciudad Vieja is a charming old part of town during the day, but even then I was too worried about taking out my camera unless Jess acted like my bodyguard for each picture I would try to snap.

+Is Uruguay safe?
 Is Montevideo unsafe?
 Not entirely, but increasingly so.
 Uruguay is a small country that has traditionally relied heavily on both tourism and business from neighboring Argentina.
 The 2001 economic crash there hit Uruguay hard, and things are slipping back into a serious recession yet again.
-InternationalMan.com, a website based in Uruguay, put it best: ‘When Argentina sneezes, Uruguay catches a cold’.
+There is a popular saying: ‘When Argentina sneezes, Uruguay catches a cold‘.

-The truth is we had always pictured getting an apartment there for a month or two, and if you keep your eyes peeled for Dani’s Montevideo photo essay later this week, you’ll see the beauty that had always attracted us to the idea of an extended stay here.
+The truth is we had always pictured getting an apartment there for a month or two, and if you check out Dani’s Montevideo photo essay, you’ll see the beauty that had always attracted us to the idea of an extended stay here.

 However, now we might only recommend a few days in a nice hotel and then moving on to the quieter parts of the country, both on the coast in places like Punta del Diablo or Punta del Este, the popular Colonia del Sacramento just across the river from Buenos Aires, or head inland to experience the estancias and gaucho culture of rural Uruguay.
 What we wouldn’t recommend is running after thieves, no matter how deluded you are at the time to think you are tough!
 Nothing in your bag is worth getting hurt for, or worse!